-13 Ways to Stay Focused When You Work in an Open Office
+Ways to Focus in an Open Office Work Environment

 But there is hope.
 We spoke to dozens of open-office workers and pooled their collective knowledge.
 Below, we present 13 coping mechanisms to help you stay focused in a sea of people who just want to “quickly touch base.”